Irish Citizenship Through Your Parent (Born in Ireland)

 Order the birth certificate from the General Register Office for Northern Ireland (GRONI) in Belfast at nidirect.gov.uk/groni.
 GRONI issues certificates for births registered in Northern Ireland from 1864 onward.
 The application process is otherwise identical.

 The Good Friday Agreement (1998) separately guarantees that persons born in Northern Ireland may hold Irish citizenship.
-For the parent path, however, you do not need to rely on the Good Friday Agreement specifically — Section 6 of the 1956 Act already covers Northern Ireland births because 'Ireland' in the Act refers to the whole island.
+For the parent path, however, you do not need to rely on the Good Friday Agreement specifically — since the 2001 Act removed the old declaration requirement, Section 6 of the 1956 Act covers Northern Ireland births because 'Ireland' in the Act refers to the whole island.
+Section 7(2) also confirms that a parent's failure to make such a declaration does not by itself stop them transmitting citizenship to you.

 Three scenarios to know